gpanders/pushbroom/README.md

 ## Configuration

-The Pushbroom configuration file is organized into sections where each section represents a directory path to monitor.
+The `pushbroom` configuration file is organized into sections where each section represents a directory path to monitor.
 The default configuration file looks like this: